9 Types of Millets and Their Benefits

 Additionally, millet fats consist of unsaturated fatty acids, including linoleic and oleic acids, which enhance its nutritional value and offer various health benefits.

-Millets are also a great source of iron, there also the clinical trials showing millets could reduce anaemia and rise haemoglobin levels in adolescent school girls.
+Millets are also a great source of iron, there also the clinical trials showing millets could reduce anaemia and rise haemoglobin levels in adolescents.

 2. Rich in Antioxidants